I had never imagined that metal could voice fear of its own destruction. The back wall vanishes in flames, wailing like a dying man.

 Some things became clear in that moment, some much later; my vocabulary was limited by the memory loss, but my new mind was ready to absorb, memorizing everything.
 Until that second, I was neither dead nor alive.
 Not that I have any memories about my deep coma, but medical knowledge suggests that second should have come much later, after my brain had been fully rebuilt.
 The machines were still growing neurons and whatever else was needed for my recovery, a benign process with one drawback: pain.
 My sudden spark of consciousness failed to control my body; some essential parts of my brain were still missing so my mouth remained shut.
-The doctor was convinced I was still an inert body, and I could do nothing to change his view.
+The doctor had no idea that I was conscious again, and I could do nothing to change his view.

 You stupid doctor!
 I am awake.
 Help me!
 Heeeelp!
-I howled hard, from both pain and frustration, yet it happened only inside my head.
+I cried hard, from both pain and frustration, yet it happened only inside my head.